Tolkien's Art: 'A Mythology for England': First edition

 Reviewing the first edition, Shippey writes that "a proper reading of Tolkien must depend on some sensitivity to the other literatures and views of literature he spent his time considering".
-In his view, Chance rightly set out to find the "seeds" of Tolkien's "mythology for England" in the medieval: it was "regrettable that [her attempt] fails".
+In his view, Chance rightly set out to find the "seeds" of Tolkien's "a mythology for England" (a phrase due to his biographer Humphrey Carpenter) in the medieval: it was "regrettable that [her attempt] fails".
 Shippey writes that Chance does not grasp Tolkien's valuing of the literal: that the Beowulf dragon is still a real dragon, "not yet Satan" – as it would have been a few centuries later.
 In Shippey's opinion, this "mistake" makes it too easy for the critic to impute meanings that Tolkien did not intend.
 He gives as example Chance's assertion that Tolkien's talk of disliking allegory since he grew "old and wary enough to detect its presence" must be an allegory, and that his reference to age must mean he did not really dislike allegory: Shippey calls this a perfectly circular argument.
 He replies that Tolkien in fact definitely liked "strong fierce old men", such as Aragorn, Théoden King, Helm Hammerhand, and Gandalf; and that they represent "that unyielding courage to which Tolkien gave so high a value, and which he set at the heart of his mythology".
 He states that Chance has no time for such old-fashioned values, and instead praises Bilbo's growth as a "type of the good king".
 He observes that Bilbo is nothing like a king, and that talk of "types" just muddies the waters.
 Shippey ends by saying that there are "some" good points in the book: Chance rightly sees "self-images of Tolkien" throughout his fiction; and she is right, too, in seeing Middle-earth as a balance between creativity and scholarship, "Germanic past and Christian present".